xiaobinqt/xiaobinqt.github.io/content/posts/essay/ielts-study.md

 ## 每日总结

+### September 3,2024

+Current work is not really friendly done by people, every day is tired and have no time to do other things like study and reading books.
+After I off work, my mood is bad, and the urge to quit immediately.

 ### September 2,2024

 I think it is difficult for me to balance the work and the english study.
 I have got off the work recently about 10pm and I and no energy to study anymore.
 The dream is fantastic and the reality is miserable.